 Signs of von Willebrand Disease in Dogs

-When a dog does not have a sufficient amount of von Willebrand factor, the blood cannot clot properly.
+When a dog does not have enough von Willebrand factor, the blood cannot clot properly.
 This can lead to prolonged and sometimes uncontrollable bleeding when a blood vessel is broken.
-Bleeding can be caused by an unexpected injury or even a surgery.
+Bleeding can be caused by an unexpected injury or even routine surgery.
 In some cases, bleeding occurs spontaneously from the GI tract, urinary tract, gums, and/or nasal cavity.

-Dogs may go for years before showing signs of vWD.
-Minor cuts and scrapes may not bleed excessively.
-Often, symptoms appear during the first surgery (often a spay or neuter).
 In mild cases of vWD, bleeding issues do not appear until later in life after the disease is worsened by other disorders, such as hypothyroidism.
-In more severe cases, bleeding may occur in puppies while they are teething.
+In the most severe cases, excessive bleeding may occur in puppies while they are teething.

 Types of von Willebrand Disease in Dogs

 There are three identified types of von Willebrand disease in dogs.
 Each involves a varying degree of deficiency of von Willebrand factor.